 Unpaid finance means the car isn’t wholly owned by the seller.
 If the finance isn’t fully settled before you take ownership, it means that the seller wasn’t legally entitled to sell it.
 There’s a possibility the car could later be seized from you by debt collectors operating on behalf of the debtee (usually a bank or finance company).

 Dealers are responsible for ensuring this settlement is made before the car is transferred to a new keeper.
 A private seller is also committing an offence if they knowingly sell a car with outstanding finance.

 Has the car been written off?

-Sometimes, if a car has sustained damage due to a crash, flood or vandalism, the insurer can make decide to write it off if it’s not financially viable to repair.
+Sometimes, if a car has sustained damage due to a crash, flood or vandalism, the insurer can decide to write it off if it’s not financially viable to repair.

 If the car is considered to have been so badly damaged that it should never be returned to the road, it’ll have been recorded as a Category A or Category B ‘total loss’.
-Category A cars have to be crushed in their entirety, while Category B cars may be stripped for useable parts.
+Category A cars have to be crushed in their entirety, while Category B cars may be stripped for usable parts.

 Has the car ever been in a crash?

 Whether this is anything to worry about depends on the severity of the incident.
 Minor bumps and collisions happen all the time and – assuming the car has been repaired to a good standard – there’s no reason that it should present a problem, as long as the seller is honest and provides documentation to confirm the repairs.